Counseling Degrees and Programs in Minnesota

 Traditional Undergraduate Programs

 Metropolitan State University (MSU) offers two undergraduate options for students interested in starting a counseling career.
 The Bachelor of Science (BS) in Alcohol and Drug Counseling is a 120-credit program that meets state educational requirements to become a Licensed Alcohol and Drug Counselor (LADC) in Minnesota.
-The curriculum is also available as a Post-Baccalaureate Certificate for students with a bachelor’s degree.
+The curriculum is also available as a Substance Use Disorders Post-Baccalaureate Certificate for students with a bachelor’s degree who want to become licensed as LADCs.
 Students in other undergraduate programs can complete a 20-credit minor in Mental Health Psychology that introduces students to counseling psychology and mental health assessment.
-MSU also offers a Master of Science (MS) in Alcohol and Drug Recovery Counseling comprised of 48 credits that meets Minnesota educational requirements for the LADC license.
-Additionally, the 60-credit MS in Co-Occurring Disorders Recovery Counseling has a strong focus on clinical mental health and addiction counseling services.
-The degree meets Minnesota coursework requirements for the LADC, Licensed Professional Counselor (LPC), and Licensed Professional Clinical Counselor (LPCC) credentials.
+MSU also offers a Master of Science (MS) in Alcohol and Drug Recovery Counseling, which is comprised of 48 credits and meets Minnesota educational requirements for the LADC license.
+A 60-credit MS in Co-Occurring Disorders Recovery Counseling is also available, which has a strong focus on clinical mental health and addiction counseling services.
+The degree meets Minnesota coursework requirements for the LADC.
+Students who complete an additional two years of post-master’s supervised practice also meet the requirements to become Licensed Professional Counselors (LPCs) or Licensed Professional Clinical Counselors (LPCCs).

 Minnesota State University-Mankato offers numerous undergraduate and graduate counseling degrees to choose from.
-Undergraduate students can complete a Bachelor of Science (BS) in Alcohol and Drug Studies that satisfies state educational requirements for the Licensed Alcohol and Drug Counselor (LADC) credential or a 27-credit minor in Alcohol and Drug Studies.
+Undergraduate students can complete a Bachelor of Science (BS) in Alcohol and Drug Studies, which satisfies state educational requirements for the Licensed Alcohol and Drug Counselor (LADC) credential and the Board Certified Counselor (BCC) credential.
+Students can also complete a 21-credit minor in Alcohol and Drug Studies.
 The BS is an interdisciplinary program combining coursework in sociology, assessment and diagnosis, and pharmacology with a supervised internship.
-At the graduate level, three CACREP-accredited master’s degrees are available: a 48-credit Master of Science (MS) in Rehabilitation Counseling; an MS in Mental Health Counseling; and an MS in Professional School Counseling.
-The MS in Mental Health Counseling meets Minnesota requirements for the Licensed Professional Counselor (LPC) and Licensed Professional Clinical Counselor (LPCC) licenses as well as the Licensed Marriage and Family Therapist (LMFT) license, depending on the coursework taken.
-The MS in Professional School Counseling meets state requirements for Minnesota’s school counseling credential.
+At the graduate level, two CACREP-accredited master’s degrees are available, both in the Department of Counseling and Student Personnel: a 48-credit Master of Science (MS) in Mental Health Counseling and an MS in Professional School Counseling.
+Students who complete their master’s through the Department of Counseling and Student Personnel will be eligible to receive a variety of credentials, depending on their courses of focus.
+These programs meet Minnesota requirements for the Licensed Professional Counselor (LPC), the Licensed Professional Clinical Counselor (LPCC) license, the Licensed Marriage and Family Therapist (LMFT) license, as well as national requirements for the National Certified Counselor (NCC) and the National Certified Clinical Mental Health Counselor (CCMHC).

 Traditional Graduate Programs

 Saint Mary’s University of Minnesota is a Catholic university offering faith-based degrees at multiple Minnesota campuses.
-The two-year Master of Arts (MA) in Counseling and Psychological Services is offered at the Twin Cities and Rochester campuses.
+The two-year Master of Arts (MA) in Counseling and Psychological Services is offered at the Minneapolis and Rochester campuses, as well as online.
 The degree meets Minnesota educational requirements for the Licensed Professional Counselors (LPC) license and additional coursework can be taken to meet the educational requirements for the Licensed Professional Clinical Counselors (LPCC) license.
-The MA in Marriage and Family Therapy is a 48-credit degree that meets state coursework requirements to become a Licensed Marriage and Family Therapist (LMFT).
+The MA in Marriage and Family Therapy is a 48-credit degree offered at the Minneapolis campus that meets state coursework requirements to become a Licensed Marriage and Family Therapist (LMFT).
 A Graduate Certificate in Addiction Studies is also available and helps students meet the requirements for the Licensed Alcohol and Drug Counselor (LADC) license.
 Saint Mary’s also offers a dual program that enables students to complete the MA in Counseling and Psychological Services and the Certificate in Addiction Studies in a compressed timeframe.

 The University of Minnesota-Twin Cities offers two master’s degree options for counseling students.
 The Master of Professional Studies (MPS) in Integrated Behavioral Health teaches students about substance abuse, mental health counseling, and co-occurring disorders.
-The degree is comprised of 60 credits and meets Minnesota coursework requirements for the Licensed Alcohol and Drug Counselor (LADC) and Licensed Professional Clinical Counselor (LPCC) credentials.
+The degree is comprised of 55 credits and meets Minnesota coursework requirements for the Licensed Alcohol and Drug Counselor (LADC) and Licensed Professional Clinical Counselor (LPCC) credentials.
 Students in the MPS program can complete a specialization in youth counseling leading to a graduate minor in Infant and Early Childhood Mental Health.
-An MPS in Addiction Counseling comprised of 30 credits is also offered.
+An MPS in Addiction Counseling comprised of 30 credits is also offered, with both a traditional and an accelerated cohort option available.
+Those who choose the accelerated cohort can complete their MPS in two years.
 This degree is designed for students who are pursuing the LADC license or individuals licensed in other counseling or allied health professions.

 Online and Hybrid Programs

 The Hazelden Betty Ford Graduate School of Addiction Studies offers an online Master of Arts (MA) in Addiction Studies with a focus on Integrated Recovery for Co-Occurring Disorders.
-Students complete 60 credits and learn about addiction counseling, mental health illness, and behavioral health.
+Students complete 60 credits and take courses such as Lifespan Development; Advanced Assessment and Diagnosis for Co-Occurring Disorders; and Social and Cultural Diversity in Counseling.
 The degree takes two years of full-time study with three start dates throughout the year.
 Part-time study is permitted but the degree requirements must be completed within seven years.
 Online students must complete two four-day residencies at the Center City campus during the program.
 The MA degree meets the educational requirements for Licensed Alcohol and Drug Counselors (LADCs), Licensed Professional Counselors (LPCs), and Licensed Professional Clinical Counselors (LPCCs) in Minnesota.
 An MA in Addiction Counseling that meets the same state licensure requirements is also offered at the St. Paul and Center City campuses.

-Individuals who already have a master’s degree in a counseling-related field can complete an online Graduate Certificate in Professional Counseling at Minnesota State University-Moorhead (MSUM).
+Individuals who already have a master’s degree in a counseling, education, or mental health-related field can complete an online Graduate Certificate in Professional Counseling at Minnesota State University-Moorhead (MSUM).
 The certificate teaches students to assess, diagnose, and treat mental health illnesses using counseling techniques.
 Students who have a master’s degree in counseling must complete at least 17 credits, while students with a master’s degree other than counseling may need to complete additional coursework to satisfy Minnesota educational requirements for the Licensed Professional Counselor (LPC) and Licensed Professional Clinical Counselor (LPCC) licenses.
-At MSUM, prospective counselors can also complete an online Graduate Certificate in Addiction Counseling; an online Graduate Certificate in School Counseling; or on-campus Master of Science (MS) degrees in Addiction Counseling, Clinical Mental Health Counseling (CACREP-accredited), and School Counseling (CACREP-accredited).
+At MSUM, prospective counselors can also complete a 23-credit online Graduate Certificate in Addiction Counseling; a 13-credit online Graduate Certificate in School Counseling; or on-campus Master of Science (MS) degrees in Addiction Counseling, Clinical Mental Health Counseling (CACREP-accredited), and School Counseling (CACREP-accredited).

 Winona State University (WSU) offers an online post-bachelor’s certificate in Addiction Counseling.
 The certificate consists of 24 credits and meets state coursework requirements for the Licensed Alcohol and Drug Counselor (LADC) license.
 All coursework can be completed online with the exception of the supervised internship.
-The certificate coursework can also be completed as part of the university’s on-campus degree options: the 60-credit Master of Science (MS) in Clinical Mental Health Counseling and the 49-credit MS in School Counseling.
+The certificate coursework can also be completed as part of the university’s on-campus degree options, available at both the Winona and Rochester locations: the 60-credit Master of Science (MS) in Clinical Mental Health Counseling and the 60-credit MS in School Counseling.
 Both degrees are accredited by CACREP.
 The MS in Clinical Mental Health meets the Licensed Professional Counselor (LPC) and Licensed Professional Clinical Counselor (LPCC) educational requirements in Minnesota, while the MS in School Counseling meets state requirements to become a school counselor.

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/